-While you are on the waitlist, a routine check-up can help identify any issues that may delay your joint replacement surgery.
+While you are on the waitlist, a routine check-up can help to identify issues that may delay your joint replacement surgery.
+You can proceed with dental cleanings until you have been contacted by our office to book surgery.
+Once you have accepted a surgical date, please postpone any future dental cleanings until 3 months after surgery.